 - The opening of the new museum will see the historic General Market at West Smithfield brought back to life for all Londoners to enjoy within Culture Mile, the City’s cultural district

-- Museum of London Docklands will remain open throughout, and will also undergo a name change – becoming The London Museum Docklands in January 2023
+- Museum of London Docklands will remain open throughout, and will also undergo a name change – becoming The London Museum Docklands from July 2024

 10 February 2022, London – Today, the Museum of London announced that its planned relocation to West Smithfield will begin at the end of this year, where it will occupy market buildings that have lain derelict for over three decades – saving the historic General Market site for generations to come.

 The new museum will be renamed The London Museum.
 In 2025, the new museum will host a festival curated by Londoners in and around the new museum building in West Smithfield.
 The festival will give Londoners a chance to see the remarkable architecture of the General Market building alongside music, art commissions, food and events inspired by London and all its people from the past, present and future.
 School groups will be given special access through a programme of dedicated activity.

 The museum’s current site at London Wall in the City of London will close in December 2022.
 The Museum of London Docklands will remain open to visitors.
 Under the leadership of new Managing Director, Douglas Gilmore, it will be renamed The London Museum Docklands from July 2024 to reflect the new museum brand.